keithdreier/toddler-words/README.md

 - Big left/right navigation.
 - A small read-ready icon or cooldown ring.
 - A tiny progress counter.
-- A hidden parent gear inside the card.
+- A parent gear in the top-left of the card.

 The child can change words and, if speech is enabled, tap the card to hear the current word.
-Parent settings are behind a long press on the gear.
+To open Parent Settings, press and hold the small gear button in the top-left of the card.

 ## Parent Settings

 Parent Settings includes:

+- Long-press access from the small gear in the top-left of the card.
 - Word set/category filter.
 - Uppercase cards toggle.
 - Shuffle words toggle.